-If your starfish or sand dollars need brightening, just set them out in the sun for a while.
-They are much more brittle than a sea shell and be sure to bring them in when it rains because water will make them soft sometimes.
+On the other hand, if your starfish or sand dollars need brightening, just set them out in the sun for a while.
+They are much more brittle than a sea shell and be sure to bring them in when it rains because water will make them soft.